rvicedomini/rust-strainberry/README.md

 ## Quick usage

-Strainberry2 requires only two input files:
+Strainberry2 requires two input files:
-- A reference assembly, which could be provided in either FASTA or GFA format.
+- **A reference assembly**, which could be provided in either FASTA or GFA format.
-- A set of long reads in FASTQ or FASTA format.
+- **A set of long reads**, possibly in FASTQ format (FASTA is accepted but providing quality values might improve final assembly, especially with ONT data)

 All input files could be provided either uncompressed or gzipped.